RaviSoji/plda/README.md

  data (23-86 samples of DIFFERENT faces for each of the 7 emotions) and are finding around 33% accuracy, which is bad, but also above chance level.

-To the the code, cd to cross_validation.py and run the file.
+To the the code, cd to cross_validation.py and run the file:
 ```
 cd Documents/folder/path/to/probabilistic_LDA/cross_validation/ # cross_validation.py should be in this folder.
 python3.5 cross_validation_PLDA.py